-On March 25, 2009, the Company entered into an agreement with Taberna Capital Management, LLC (Taberna), the collateral manager of certain collateralized debt obligations issued in 2005 and collateralized by, among other securities, the trust preferred capital securities sold by Bimini Capital Trust I (BCT I) in May of 2005 (see Note 5).
-The transaction was finalized on April 21, 2009.
-Pursuant to the terms of the agreement, the obligations under the trust preferred capital securities issued by BCT I were discharged and the securities redeemed.
-Concurrently, Bimini Capital redeemed \$50 million of its junior subordinated notes issued to BCT I and recognized a gain of approximately \$32 million on the early extinguishment of this debt.
-The Company's pro forma balance sheet as of March 31, 2009 giving effect to the transaction as if it had occurred on that date is presented in the table below.
+During the six months ended June 30, 2009, the Company entered into an agreement with Taberna Capital Management, LLC (Taberna), the collateral manager of certain collateralized debt obligations issued in 2005 and collateralized by, among other securities, the trust preferred capital securities sold by Bimini Capital Trust I (BCTI) in May of 2005 (see Note 5).
+Pursuant to the terms of the agreement, the obligations under the trust preferred capital securities issued by BCTI were discharged and the securities redeemed.
+Concurrently, Bimini Capital redeemed \$50 million of its junior subordinated notes issued to BCTI and recognized a gain of approximately \$32.4 million on the early extinguishment of this debt.